• Skip to primary navigation

 A cookie sheet of sandwiches wrapped in aluminum foil.

 Wrap all the sandwiches and place them on a sheet pan.
-Bake for about 20 minutes.
+Bake at 350 degrees for about 20 minutes.

 The cheese should be melted completely, but since there is nothing raw on this sandwich (except for the onion), so you’re really just heating them up.